 If possible, we recommend encouraging a child or young person to make eye contact with the therapist by the end of a session.
 This helps to ensure or assess an appropriate and safe ending to the session is achieved.

 Some young people might feel they can’t engage safely or privately using video.
 In this case, and if assessed as appropriate, you can communicate via audio function or phone.
 Some young people may prefer to speak by audio or phone as they may feel video platforms invite therapists directly into their private spaces.
-Some may find it easier to communicate in an outside space.

 Further aspects to consider, as part of broader risk and cyber security measures related to offering support via phone calls or text chat, include: